Date

 Assistive Technology is the specialised equipment and technology, used in the classroom, that enables students to participate fully and learn.
 To find out more about Assistive Technology, contact your local Ministry of Education office.

 Assistive technology (AT) is specialised equipment funded by the Ministry of Education for students with additional learning support needs.
-However, some equipment is funded through the Ministry of Health.
+However, some equipment is funded through the Ministry of Disabled People.

 ACC also provides AT and specialist equipment services when a student’s learning needs have arisen from an accident or injury covered by ACC.
 Furniture will still be applied for through the Ministry of Education.